top of page

 3. Classify data types: Avoid a universal retention approach.
 Emails, client files, payroll, and marketing materials all have distinct functions and retention periods.

-4. Archive, don’t accumulate: Separate long-term storage from active data.
-Utilize archival systems to relieve primary IT resources.
+4. Archive instead of accumulating: Keep long-term storage separate from active data.
+Use archival systems to free up your main IT resources.

 5. Prepare for legal holds: If involved in litigation, your business must suspend deletion of relevant records.